ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 after fixing the data-racing issues.

 Actually, this achievement is unexpected.
-Performance improvement is not included in the goals for this rewriting project but it natually happens.
+Performance improvement is not included in the goals for this oxidizing project but it natually happens.
 (The goal is simply set to *do-not-cause-performance-regression*.)